Dose (biochemistry): Cancer

-Calculating drug dosages for treatment for more serious diseases like cancer is commonly done through measuring the patient's body surface area.
+Calculating drug doses for treatment for more serious diseases like cancer is commonly done through measuring the patient's body surface area.
 There are approximately 25 different formulae for measuring a patient's body surface area, none of them exact.
-Studies show that selecting the best method for an individual patient is a difficult task; consequently, patient often receive too much or too little medication due to their particular physical anomalies.
+Studies show that selecting the best method for an individual patient is a difficult task; consequently, people may receive somewhat too much or too little medication due to their particular physical anomalies.
 Therefore, these formulas are typically adjusted by what is known as 'toxicity-adjusting dosing,' whereby physicians monitor immune suppression and adjust dosing accordingly.
 Because this strategy of trial and error requires close monitoring, it is inefficient, risky, and cost ineffective.
 Research into the development of safer and more accurate dosing methods is ongoing.

 Ongoing research

-Another approach that's been investigated recently is dosing on a molecular level, either through conventional delivery systems, nanoparticle delivery, light-triggered delivery, or other less known/used methods.
+Another approach that's been investigated recently is dosing on a molecular level, either through conventional delivery systems, nanoparticle drug delivery, light-triggered delivery, or other methods.
 By combining these drugs with a system that detects the concentration of drug particles in the blood, proper dosing could be achieved for each individual patient.
 Research in this field was initiated with monitoring of small-molecule cocaine levels in undiluted blood serum with electrochemical aptamer-based sensing.
 DNA aptamers, which are peptides that have with specific target molecules that they search for, fold in response to the molecule when they find it, and this technology was used in a microfluidic detection system to create an electrochemical signal that physicians can read.
 Researchers tested it on cocaine detection and found that it successfully found trace amounts of cocaine in blood.

 This research was expanded upon and led to the creation of a product called MEDIC (microfluidic electrochemical detector for in vivo continuous monitoring) developed by faculty at the University of California at Santa Barbara.
 MEDIC is an instrument that can continuously determine the concentrations of different molecules in the blood.
 The blood doesn't have to be mixed with anything prior to testing to create a 'serum' as the first device did.
 MEDIC can detect a wide variety of drug molecules and biomarkers.
 In trials, early models of the device failed after about half an hour because the proteins in whole blood clung to the sensors and clogged the components.
 This problem was solved via a second chamber that allowed a liquid buffer to flow over the sensors with the blood, without mixing or disturbing the blood, so the results remained unchanged.
 The device is still in clinical trials and actual implementation in medicine is likely years away, however in the interim, its creators estimate that it could also be used in the pharmaceutical industry to allow for better testing in Phase 3 clinical trials.